 Hate crimes recorded by police

-A total of 1556 hate crimes were originally reported to ODIHR.
-The number of crime reports was 1165, as one crime report can include several hate crimes.
+A total of 1,300 hate crimes were originally reported to ODIHR.
+The number of individual crime reports was 910, as one crime report can include several hate crimes.
 This number included cases of ethnic agitation, defamation and discrimination, which were removed and are not presented here.
-For the first time, and with the consent of the Roma community, hate crime against Roma people are included as a new category.
+With the consent of the Roma community, hate crime against Roma people has been included as a category separate from Racism and Xenophobia.

 ODIHR observes that Finland has met most OSCE commitments on hate crime data collection and reporting.